Sharath78s/IIITDM-Music-recommendation-system/README.md

 * personalized Suggestions
 * Efficient processing
 * Enhanced user Experience
+## The main aim of project
+* Problem statement : In today's fast-paced world, music has become an integral part of the driving experience for many individuals.
+However, the process of searching for and selecting music via smartphones while driving can be cumbersome and dangerous, potentially leading to accidents..
+* solution : To prevent accidents, we are introducing a music recommendation system.
+This system utilizes speech recognition and manual typing, and we are also developing an application where users can select their language, mood, activity, and preferred platforms.
+Subsequently, the system will recommend songs accordingly.
 ## Getting Started
 ### Setup the visual studio
 * Create a folder as template